-What are Closed Bridging Loans?
+What is a Closed Bridging Loan?

 Those who opt for the closed option will be able to specify a fixed exit date at the point of securing the finance.
 This gives the lender a clear picture of the financial transaction taking place, and hence they are usually able to offer lower rates of interest.

-What are Open Bridging Loans?
+What is an Open Bridging Loan?

 Open bridging loans are needed if you're not sure of the exact period you need the finance for.

 Where the perfect property or development opportunity arises, but a previous property hasn't yet sold, an open bridging loan provides the necessary capital to seize the opportunity.

 How long it takes to pay the loan back will depend on how long it takes to sell the existing property, so in that instance open bridging finance can last as long as necessary, assuming the finance broker is happy to keep on lending.